alissonthx/alissonthx/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=+Hi+there+👋;I’m+Álisson+Marques+Miquelace;Web+developer;)](https://git.io/typing-svg)

-- 🔭 I’m currently working on Unity Game engine, C# and Construct 3
+- 🔭 I’m currently working on Unity Game engine, C# and Construct 3.
-- 👩🏻‍💻 Make some content in twitch, coding games in unity
+- 👩🏻‍💻 Make some content in twitch, coding games in unity.
-- 🌱 Currently learning more about Unity and C#
+- 🌱 Currently learning more about Unity and C#.
-- 👯 Looking to collaborate on game development
+- 👯 Looking to collaborate on game development.
 - 🎮 You can chek my games in my Itch, follow me to see more content soon...

 <a href="https://nymphdev.itch.io">![Itch](https://img.shields.io/badge/Itch.io-FA5C5C?style=for-the-badge&logo=itch.io&logoColor=white)</a>